Report of the Thirtieth Meeting of the London D. H. Lawrence Group

 13] DOROTHY BRETT’S LODGINGS IN POND STREET

-Finally, we continue down Pond Street and turn left towards Hampstead Heath Overground Station, where we can rest in one of the cafés opposite, and reflect on the importance to Lawrence of this intellectually and artistically fecund part of London.
+[Finally, continue down Pond Street and then turn left towards Hampstead Heath Overground Station, where you can rest in one of the cafés or pubs.]